tistarsec/electron/docs/api/app.md

 entire custom category being omitted from the Jump List.
 The list of removed items can be obtained using `app.getJumpListSettings()`.

-Here's a very simple example of creating a custom Jump List:
+Here's an example of creating a custom Jump List:

 ```javascript
 const { app } = require('electron')